Jackrekirby/minecraft-ca-ts/readme.md

 - [x] Make minor and major grid lines
 - [x] Make world panning have minimum threshold
 - [x] Negate the single click select block function on double click delete block
-- [ ] Cannot just check if block is of moveable type.
+- [x] Cannot just check if block is of moveable type.
 A moveable type can be temporarily immovable.
 Must check movement method
 - [ ] Reconsider movement method function on block interface
 - [x] Save world location and scale
-- [ ] Auto-position camera at largest mass of blocks?
+- [-] Auto-position camera at largest mass of blocks?
 - [ ] Fix duplicate pistons in double piston extender when powered incorrectly
 - [ ] Remove defaults from blocks (maybe have explicit default function)
 - [x] Convert blocks to use prototypes to improve efficiency / performance